-- 1. To study the availability, constituents, properties, manufacturing processes, storage, transportation and applications of above mentioned materials. - 2.
+- To study the availability, constituents, properties, manufacturing processes, storage, transportation and applications of above mentioned materials. - 2.
 To visit assembly workshops/shops etc. for better understanding and submit report.

-Module-4 Workshop/Construct Practicing in construction yard by making the examples of components ion Yard Practice covered under 'Building Construction Technology'.
+Module-4 Workshop/Construct ion Yard Practice Practicing in construction yard by making the examples of components covered under 'Building Construction Technology'.

-Module-5 Site Exposure Exposure to advanced building construction practices on site of various items
+Module-5 Site Exposure Exposure to advanced building construction practices on site of various items of work from foundation to roof and finishes.